 }

-Synthesizing resolution, splitting, and observability best practices requires automated enforcement.
+Synthesising resolution, splitting, and observability best practices requires automated enforcement.
 CI/CD pipelines must integrate bundle size budgets using size-limit to block regressions before merge.
-Tree-shaking efficiency must exceed 85% unused code removal, verified through static analysis reports.
-Build cache hit rates in CI should consistently surpass 80% to maintain sub-30-second deployment cycles.
+Tree-shaking efficiency must exceed 85 % unused-code removal, verified through static analysis reports.
+Build cache hit rates in CI should consistently surpass 80 % to maintain sub-30-second deployment cycles.

 {